Ivan-Yudin/markov/Readme.md

 ```
 /match/substitute/
 ```
+Each rule is either terminal or non-terminal.

 Operational semantics of the algorithm is provided by

 1. Initial current string `s` is the input string.

-1. If there is no rule for which `match` is a substring of `s`, then terminate.
+1. If there is no rule for which `match` is a substring of `s`, then output `s` and terminate.

-1. Otherwise, find the first rule for which `match` is a substring of the current string `s`.
+1. Otherwise, find the first rule `/match/substitute/` for which `match` is a substring of the current string `s`.

-1. Replace the first occurrence of `match` in `s` with `substitute` string.
+1. Replace the first occurrence of `match` in `s` with `substitute`.

-1. If the rule is terminal, then terminate.
+1. If the rule is terminal, then output resulting string and terminate.

-1. Otherwise, resume from the beginning with the new current string.
+1. Otherwise, resume from the beginning with the resulting string as a current string.

 This package provides a framework to construct Markov Normal Algorithms in Haskell.